timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

 ```
 We will explore some of these throughout the workshop as we continue on.

-To create the workload we can use `tanzu apps workload create`.
+To create the Workload, we can use `tanzu apps workload create`.
 ```execute
 tanzu apps workload create -f product-service/config/workload.yaml -y
 ```